-Chang the Routine Monitoring Schedule for Chronic Toxicity
+5.4.4.2.2.
+Changing the Routine Monitoring Schedule for Chronic Toxicity

-Under this option, the Regional Water Boards may increase or decrease the frequency for chronic toxicity routine monitoring.
+Under this option, the Regional Water Boards may establish a more or less frequent monitoring schedule for chronic toxicity routine monitoring.

+5.4.4.2.2.1.
+Increasing the Routine Monitoring Schedule for Chronic Toxicity

 Reasons that the Regional Water Boards may have for increasing the frequency for chronic routine monitoring include, but are not limited to:

 Ongoing issues with chronic toxicity associated with the facility’s discharge or the receiving water;